Genetically modified mouse

-A genetically modified mouse or genetically engineered mouse model (GEMM) is a mouse (Mus musculus) that has had its genome altered through the use of genetic engineering techniques.
-Genetically modified mice are commonly used for research or as animal models of human diseases, and are also used for research on genes.
+A genetically modified mouse, genetically engineered mouse model (GEMM) or transgenic mouse is a mouse (Mus musculus) that has had its genome altered through the use of genetic engineering techniques.
+Genetically modified mice are commonly used for research or as animal models of human diseases and are also used for research on genes.
 Together with patient-derived xenografts (PDXs), GEMMs are the most common in vivo models in cancer research.
-Both approaches are considered complementary and may be used to recapitulate different aspects of disease.
+The two approaches are considered complementary and may be used to recapitulate different aspects of disease.
 GEMMs are also of great interest for drug development, as they facilitate target validation and the study of response, resistance, toxicity and pharmacodynamics.

 History

 In 1974 Beatrice Mintz and Rudolf Jaenisch created the first genetically modified animal by inserting a DNA virus into an early-stage mouse embryo and showing that the inserted genes were present in every cell.
 However, the mice did not pass the transgene to their offspring, and the impact and applicability of this experiment were, therefore, limited.
 In 1981 the laboratories of Frank Ruddle from Yale University, Frank Costantini and Elizabeth Lacy from Oxford, and Ralph L. Brinster and Richard Palmiter in collaboration from the University of Pennsylvania and the University of Washington injected purified DNA into a single-cell mouse embryo utilizing techniques developed by Brinster in the 1960s and 1970s, showing transmission of the genetic material to subsequent generations for the first time.
 During the 1980s, Palmiter and Brinster developed and led the field of transgenesis, refining methods of germline modification and using these techniques to elucidate the activity and function of genes in a way not possible before their unique approach.